check-spelling-sandbox/redpanda/docs/rfcs/20191122_precalculated_iotune_info.md

 > to run it every time, however: you can run it once for each setup that you
 > will use to run a redpanda node, keep the results, and reuse them from there.

-Upon statup, rpk will try to detect the current cloud and instance type via the different vendors' metadata APIs, setting the correct iotune properties if the detected setup is a supported one.
+Upon startup, rpk will try to detect the current cloud and instance type via the different vendors' metadata APIs, setting the correct iotune properties if the detected setup is a supported one.